-I have, however, used Trusted House Sitters (THS) and Mind My House (MMH) quite a bit.
+For UK sits, it’s hard to beat Trusted House Sitters (THS).
+However, they also have a ton of sits all over the world.
+We also use Mind My House (MMH) quite a bit.
 In my opinion, THS is #1.
 It has a lot of offerings, pretty good search functionality, and allows you have to references that homeowners can review (as does Housecarers).
 I generally get more responses from homeowners using THS than the other sites, even if it’s just to say they’re considering everyone and will let you know.

 MMH’s search function is extremely basic and requires more of your time.
 They do have alerts that get emailed to you with new housesits, so I tend to rely on those more.

-With MMH, I typically never hear back from a homeowner.
+With MMH, I often never hear back from a homeowner.
 We did get our Morocco housesit through them; however, the homeowners found us through that site and contacted us directly.

 Bottom line: Definitely sign up with THS.
 Check out the MMH and HC sites before you decide, do a search on locations you’d be interested in, see what the offerings are, etc.